isomerpages/nlb-biblioasia/_july-2011/From Exclusive to Inclusive Remembrance: The Civilian War Memorial.md

 permalink: /vol-7/issue-2/jul-2011/civilian-war-memorial-remembrance/
 description: ""
 ---
 The Civilian War Memorial is a monument that commemorates those who lost their lives during the Japanese Occupation of Singapore (February 1942—September 1945).
-Situated in a park near the busy unction of Bras Basah Road and Beach Road in downtown Singapore, four 64.7 metres-tall obelisks were erected in the middle of a shallow pool.
+Situated in a park near the busy junction of Bras Basah Road and Beach Road in downtown Singapore, four 64.7 metres-tall obelisks were erected in the middle of a shallow pool.
 Their merging at their bases symbolises the collective suffering of four ethnic groups in Singapore — the Chinese, Malays, Indians and Eurasians during the Japanese Occupation.

 <img style="width:70%;" src="/images/Vol%207%20Issue%202/UrbanRiver/1A512514.jpg">
  <div style="background-color: white;">Swan and Mclaren's original design of the Clivilian War Memorial was submitted by the architecture firm as an entry for the design competition for the memorial in April April 1963. <i>Sin Chew Jit Poh,</i> 31 May 1963. <i>Singapore Press Holdings.
 All rights reserved.
 Sin Chew Jit Poh, Singapore 1963.</i></div>